 This is an idea of the topography of my life recently and currently:

-I spend much time thinking about how communities can support youth and how youth can give to our communities, and I do what I can to create safe and rich spaces for youth to explore these ideas.
-We Are Family Foundation brought together teenagers from around the world to work towards peace last March, and I’m honoured to be among them.
+I spend a lot of time thinking about how communities can support youth and how youth can support our communities, and I’m really committed to creating safe and rich spaces for youth to explore these ideas.
+We Are Family Foundation brought together a group of youth from around the world in 2012 to work on just that at a global scale, and I’m honoured to be among them.

-In December of 2011 I travelled to Antarctica on a youth expedition with Students on Ice.
+In December of 2011 I went to Antarctica with Students on Ice.
 That’s the trip in a nutshell, but it doesn’t quite capture how deeply it impacted me - so I’m writing about it.
 My trip writing has trailed off, but only because I’m still not sure how to capture it, how to express it.
-I will keep trying; I’m striving for some sort of cross between the kind of stories exchanged around campfires and a deep map.
+I’ll keep trying; I’m striving for some sort of cross between the kind of stories exchanged around campfires and a deep map.

 Here’s a collection of my writing.
 I’ve given a couple talks on my thoughts on the environment, this one about the most powerful moments of my trip, and this one about what the ice taught me about oceans and interconnectedness.
 (Sound quality’s not so great on the latter, I know… I think I’ll post a transcript sometime.)
 I’m borrowing Alex's disclaimer, for both this blog and those talks, that “my thoughts and opinions change from time to time… I consider this a necessary consequence of having an open mind.”